|Mariann Millard||Chair||Term Expires: 2019|

 Walk this way... the South Hadley Social Strollers

-On January 10, 2018, Town Meeting voted to move the proposal forward to create a small neighborhood trail system on the former Toth property now owned by the Town.
+On January 10, 2018, Town Meeting voted to move forward on the BWC proposal to create a small neighborhood trail system on the former Toth property now owned by the Town.
+The Leaping Well Trail name is taken from the Leaping Well Brook on the property.
+Work on the trail is meant to begin this summer, with completion anticipated in early fall 2018.

 BWC Executive Summary-Toth Property Trail Concept 11/21/17 (8-pg PDF)